ChampionSamay1644/custom_yolo/docs/en/integrations/seeedstudio-recamera.md

 !!! note

-    We're actively working on adding reCamera support directly into the Ultralytics package, and it will be available soon.
-In the meantime, check out our blog on [Integrating Ultralytics YOLO Models with Seeed Studio's reCamera](https://www.ultralytics.com/blog/integrating-ultralytics-yolo-models-on-seeed-studios-recamera) for more insights.
+    We're actively working on adding reCamera support directly into the numa_ultralytics package, and it will be available soon.
+In the meantime, check out our blog on [Integrating numa_ultralytics YOLO Models with Seeed Studio's reCamera](https://www.numa_ultralytics.com/blog/integrating-numa_ultralytics-yolo-models-on-seeed-studios-recamera) for more insights.

 ## Benchmarks